Multivariate analysis of short time series in terms of ensembles of correlation matrices: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have presented an entirely new way to treat large numbers of time series pertaining to the same system and therefore likely to display some correlation.
+We have presented an entirely new way to treat large numbers of short time series pertaining to the same system and therefore likely to display some correlation.
 Basically the proposition consists in dividing the entire set of time series in different ways, thus obtaining the Non-Singular Random Selection Ensemble from the data.
-This allows to obtain a spectral distribution for an ensemble of correlation or covariance matrices and also to get distributions of particular eigenvalues, say the largest or the smallest one.
+This allows to obtain a spectral distribution for an ensemble of correlation or covariance matrices and also to get distributions of particular eigenvalues, importantly the largest or the smallest one.
+Using our technique, we obtain a large set of eigenvalues for a singular data matrix and thus, get information about the bulk eigenvalue distribution along with the outliers, which is otherwise not possible.
+It also allows analysis of two and three point functions which is impossible for a small set (total number $T$ with $T << N$) of non-zero eigenvalues for a single data matrix.
 The same will hold for eigenfunctions.
-This opens a new alley for investigations of systems that are not stationary on longer time scales but quasi-stationary on a short time scale as defined by the lenght of the epochs we choose.
+If the matrix elements are not Gaussian distributed, the shapes and moments of distributions of eigenvalues will change with the strength of the correlation coefficient and there will be effects in the tails of the distributions.
+We expect that our technique will be sensitive to tails of distributions of eigenvalues as the probability of randomly selecting the outliers increases with our technique.
+Finally we may note that selection of such subsets gives valuable insight into the consequences of having incomplete sets of time series.
+This is illustrated in Ising model calculations \cite{Pr-14} where random selections of subsets of very long time series were used to test the effect of having incomplete measurements, which showed that a power law remaines visible using only 10\% of the time series associated with the lattice.
+This opens a new alley for investigations of systems that are not stationary on longer time scales but quasi-stationary on a short time scale as defined by the length of the epochs we choose.
 We can then study the temporal evolution of such an ensemble.
 This in turn may give hints to instabilities emerging in the system which might be sufficiently strong to be used to give an early warning.